How To Make The Best Macintosh Apple Pie Recipe

 - 1 teaspoon kosher salt

-- 1 cup vegetable shortening frozen and cut into small pieces
+- 1 cup vegetable shortening, frozen and cut into small pieces

 - 1/2 cup ice water